-HSHS St. Francis Hospital Laboratory Manager Susan Stromsland, MT (ASCP), says January’s Blood Donor Awareness Month is a critical time to educate the public about the many benefits of being a blood or plasma donor, whether it’s once or on a regular basis, and to raise awareness around the current critically low supply level.
+HSHS St. Francis Hospital Laboratory Manager Susan Stromsland, MT (ASCP), says January’s Blood Donor Awareness Month is an important time to educate the public about the many benefits of being a blood or plasma donor, whether it’s once or on a regular basis, and to raise awareness around the current critically low supply level.

-Here are four top reasons to consider making a life-saving blood donation part of your new year:
+Here are three top reasons to consider making a life-saving blood donation part of your new year:

 - Only 10% of eligible donors donate despite it being a safe and regulated process by the Food and Drug Administration and the American Association of Blood Banks

-For more information about how to save and improve quality of life for those in need of blood and plasma, visit bloodcenter.org for blood drives in your area.
+For more information about how to save and improve quality of life for those in need of blood and plasma, visit ImpactLife at www.bloodcenter.org.